petervandenabeele/ClimateData.be/README.md

 CNAME file for custom ClimateData.be domain.

 ## License
-All source code is licensed under the <a href="https://opensource.org/licenses/BSD-3-Clause">BSD-3-Clause license</a>.
+All source code is licensed under the <a href="https://opensource.org/licenses/BSD-3-Clause">BSD-3-Clause</a> license.

 All data is licensed under the <a href="https://creativecommons.org/licenses/by/4.0/">Creative Commons, Attribution 4.0 International (CC BY 4.0)</a> license.